bvmohr/bvmohr/README.md

 # Hello, World!

 I am a passionate software developer trying to learn as much as I can!
 I have plenty of project ideas that I plan to implement and share with you all.
-It is important to me that each project uses different languages and tools so that I can become a well-rounded developer.

 ## Currently...